Japan Enacts Bill to Launch Digital Agency

 - Русский

-Tokyo, May 12 (Jiji Press)--Japan's parliament Wednesday enacted a package of digital transformation bills including one to establish the proposed digital agency, marking progress in a policy field Prime Minister Yoshihide Suga focuses on.
+Tokyo, May 12 (Jiji Press)--The Diet, Japan's parliament, on Wednesday enacted a package of digital transformation bills including one to establish a digital agency advocated by Prime Minister Yoshihide Suga.

-The package of six bills cleared the House of Councillors, the upper chamber of the Diet, by majority vote at the day's plenary meeting after passing the House of Representatives, the lower chamber, last month.
+The package of six bills cleared the House of Councillors, the upper chamber of the Diet, at the day's plenary meeting, with support from ruling party members and some other lawmakers.
+The legislation passed the House of Representatives, the lower chamber, last month.

-The new agency, to be headed by Suga, will be launched Sept.
-1 with a staff of about 500.
-More than 100 people will be hired from the private sector.
+The enactment marked a "big step forward on the long-standing issue of digitalization in our country," Suga told reporters later on Wednesday.
+"We aim to create a society where everyone can benefit from digitalization," he said.

-It is set to play the leading role in promoting the digitalization of administrative procedures, expansion of the use of the My Number system for social security and taxation identification and the integration of local government administrative systems.
+The government will now start in earnest preparations to launch the new agency on Sept.
+1. While the prime minister will head the agency, the government plans to appoint a private-sector figure familiar with related technologies to the agency's top bureaucratic post.

-The agency will have strong functions as a coordinator in the government with authority to make recommendations to other departments, so that it can break down bureaucratic sectionalism, regarded as a key impediment to digitalization.
+The new agency is expected to initially have a staff of about 500, including more than 100 people from the private sector.
+The government has already recruited about 30 private-sector engineers and others.

 [Copyright The Jiji Press, Ltd.]